-BI 210 Special Topics in Life Science
+BI210 Special Topics in Life Science 1-3 credits

 A special topics course developed to further studies in Life Science.
 The subtitle of the course will indicate specific content.
 Credit varies from one to three hours depending on course design.
 This course may be repeated if the content changes.
 (DD)